slinkp/practical-deep-learning-fastai/README.md

 #### Video notes
 https://www.youtube.com/watch?v=_rXzeWq4C6w

+Jargon:
-"Imputing values" - filling in missing values in a dataset.
+**Imputing values** - filling in missing values in a dataset.
 Lots of ways to do this w/o discarding data.
 *Usually* it's sufficient to take the mode (most common value) of a column.
 - "it doesn't usually make much difference" so not worth doing more complex